Contact Us for a Free Consultation (213) 542-0979

 California Penal Code 211 - Robbery

-For example, if you go into a liquor store and use a gun, not only are you going to be charged with robbery which has a six year max, you're also going to be charged with using the gun which is a ten year enhancement in Los Angeles, California.
+For example, if you go into a liquor store and use a gun, not only are you going to be charged with robbery, which has a six-year max, but you're also going to be charged with using the gun, which is a ten-year enhancement in Los Angeles, California.

-So, in that scenario alone you would be looking at sixteen years.
-It shows you just how serious the legislature, police, prosecutors and judges take robbery cases when people use the advantage of a gun.
-Even with a knife, there's an extra enhancement for the use of a knife during the course of a robbery.
-And not only do these enhancements apply when weapons are used, the prosecutors view the robbery more seriously.
+So, in that scenario alone, you would be looking at sixteen years.
+It shows you just how seriously the legislature, police, prosecutors, and judges take robbery cases when people use the advantage of a gun.
+Even with a knife, there's an extra enhancement for the use of a knife during a robbery.
+Not only do these enhancements apply when weapons are used, but the prosecutors view the robbery more seriously.

-For example, in that purse snatching that we talked about earlier, a lot of times if the person has no criminal record and nobody was hurt, we can get that robbery mitigated down to for example, grand theft person which is not a robbery.
+For example, in that purse snatching that we talked about earlier, a lot of times, if the person has no criminal record and nobody was hurt, we can negotiate with the prosecutor to reduce the charge from robbery to grand theft person, which is not a robbery.
 It is not a strike.
-We can eventually get that reduced down to a misdemeanor and get a dismissal for you if you could successfully complete probation.
+We can eventually get that reduced to a misdemeanor and get a dismissal for you if you can complete probation.

 So, you don't need to use a weapon to commit a robbery.
-But, if you do use a weapon during the course of a robbery, you're looking at a host of punishments.
-You're looking at likely going to prison for a significant period of time and you make it very difficult on your defense attorney to avoid a lengthy prison sentence.
+But, if you do use a weapon during a robbery, you're looking at a host of punishments.
+You're looking at likely going to prison for a significant period, and you make it very difficult for your defense attorney to avoid a lengthy prison sentence.

 About the Author